waylaidwanderer/node-chatgpt-api/README.md

 As shown in the examples above, you can set `reverseProxyUrl` in `ChatGPTClient`'s options to use a private API instead of the official ChatGPT API.
 For now, this is the only way to use the ChatGPT raw models directly.

 Depending on whose private API you use, there are some things you have to do differently to make it work with `ChatGPTClient`, and some things may not work as expected.
-Instructions and any caveats are provided below.
+Instructions are provided below.

 <details open>
 <summary><strong>https://chatgpt.pawan.krd/api/completions</strong> (@PawanOsmon)</summary>